It’s That Time Of Year Again…

 This year, it’s especially true with the release of the rebooted slasher franchise, Halloween, starring Jamie Lee Curtis.

-All of this led us at the Mind at War.com to ask ourselves the question we just know you’re asking too…
+All of this led us at the Mind at War.org to ask ourselves the question we just know you’re asking too…

 Just what is the Horror Movie Genre, and how has it changed over the years?